-Cross references. - For appeal from secretary of state, see 53-8-91 NMSA 1978.
+Cross references. - As to appeal from public regulation commission, see 53-8-91 NMSA 1978.

 The 2003 amendment, effective July 1, 2003, deleted "or" at the end of Paragraphs A(1) to (5); in Subsection B, substituted "A" for "No" at the beginning, inserted "not" following "foreign corporation shall"; substituted "the corporation's mailing address shown in the most recent" for "its registered office in New Mexico and either to its principal office in the state or country under the laws of which it is incorporated or the principal office of the corporation as each address is shown in the last" following "mail addressed to" in Paragraph B(1); and deleted "corporation" preceding "commission" throughout the section.